rlboyle/smart_speaker/README.md

-# Smart Speaker: Garth
+# Smart Speaker: Gartha

 ## Overview
-Garth is a virtual home assistant designed to provide information and assist with information.
+Gartha is a virtual home assistant designed to provide information and assist with information.
-The current iteration runs on a laptop but we aim to run it on a Rasberry Pi 4 with an external microphone and speaker.
+The current iteration runs on a Rasberry Pi 5 with an external microphone and speaker.
-The project uses Anthropic API to generate responses, Pyttsx3 for audio to text interpretation, and OpenAI Whisper to convert user speech to text.
+Gartha uses Anthropic API to generate responses, Google TTS API for text-to-speech interpretation, and OpenAI Whisper to convert user speech-to-text.
+We also include two other models with different text-to-speech libraries.
+Garth uses a local TTS model and our laptop version uses pyttsx3 for TTS synthesis.

 ## Installation